planet-nine-app/MAGIC/src/server/javascript/magic-adapter/README.md

                                                              // registered with a MAGIC resolver await sessionless.generateKeys(() => {}, getKeys); // you have to prime sessionless with how to getKeys.

-const spellbook = getSpellbook(); // spellbooks are part of the MAGIC protocol, and you'll need one for your gateway const myStopName = 'cool-server'; // this string needs to map to a stopName in a spell in the spellbook for
+const spellbook = getSpellbook(); // spellbooks are part of the MAGIC protocol, and you'll need one for your gateway.
+                                  // the bdo-js package provides a method for this if you want to use BDO const myStopName = 'cool-server'; // this string needs to map to a stopName in a spell in the spellbook for
                                   // you to get a spell cast your way.